ewanc26/rustlings/README.md

 - **Session 2:** Completed Sections 7-9
   - Took around 1.25 hours because I was an idiot with the enums
   - Glad its over
+- **Session 3:** Completed Sections 10-12
+  - Took around 45 minutes
+  - Not that bad compared to Session 2

 ## Environment